bufbuild/docs.buf.build/docs/bsr/studio.md

 the `buf` cli and uses [connect-go](https://github.com/bufbuild/connect-go) to implement a small proxy to unlock this extra functionality.

-With studio-agent, the request flow is as follows:
+With Studio Agent, the request flow is as follows:

 <Mermaid chart={`
 sequenceDiagram